TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 # Recommendations from project
 In no particular order.
+- I think from discussing webassembly prerender will be the choice.
+Without blazor pages. but this project as reference if we want to introduce them.

+- current we do not have interactive layoutcomponents this is done via the header and route render mode being set in the app
+	- if we do blazor pages we should avoid all but the MainLayout as layout and rendermode are stripped when MVC renders MVC pages as components
+- currently we have blazor components rendered by mvc but not blazor pages.
+	- there is design choices to be made with these components so mvc can pass models back and forth with them
+		- it may just be always exposing the parameters
 - if all buttons are to work NoJS and for ease of not splitting to two implementations of html.
 Use editform with submit buttons for all buttons. and onsubmit will be overriden by blazor.
 This will require buttons to not be used within editforms at all (excluding a forms submit).
 This way it can be NoJS compatible
 - If we want to redirect from blazor pages for nojs use nojs script tag and meta tag to redirect.
 This is because we